alanpreed/areed.me/pages/about.md

 I'm Alan, someone who likes to spend his spare time tinkering on projects across a range of disciplines.
 Over the years I've dabbled in a whole bunch of areas, including: software, electronics, embedded systems, bicycles, car maintenance, woodwork, 3D printing and more.

 This site was created by me, as a place for me to document some of my experiences in these projects.
 Primarily I expect it to serve as a reference for my future self, however hopefully others may find some of the information here useful too.
+It is hosted via GitHub pages from [this repository](https://github.com/alanpreed/areed.me).

+## Contact

+For more information about any of the content hosted here, feel free to contact me via email at [alan@areed.me](mailto:alan@areed.me).
+You can also find me on [GitHub](https://github.com/alanpreed/) or [LinkedIn](https://www.linkedin.com/in/alanpreed/).